 The Kathmandu Photo Gallery is owned by photographer Manit Sriwanichpoom.
-Sriwanichpoom’s vision was to open a photographic gallery that mimicked a traditional photo print shop, including quirky features such as antique green walls.
-Many of his fascinating black and white prints from his travels are on display.
-The first floor plays host to current temporary exhibitions by local and international photographers.
-The gallery is housed in a restored pre-war shophouse located near the Indian Temple (Sri Mariamma) in Bangkok’s financial district.
+Sriwanichpoom’s vision was to open a photographic gallery that mimicked a traditional photo print shop, including quirky features such as antique-green walls.
+Many of his fascinating black-and-white prints from his travels are on display here.
+The first floor hosts temporary exhibitions by local and international photographers.
+The gallery is housed in a restored pre-war shophouse located near the Indian Temple (Sri Mariamman) in Bangkok’s financial district.
 This gallery is perfect for those who want a personalised art experience with a distinctly local flavour.

-Bangkok CityCity Gallery is located in Sathorn district and is one of the only custom-designed galleries in the city.
-The modern and minimalist structure stands strong within its surroundings, and the galleries inside host local emerging artists’ work.
-The gallery has regular events and also has an onsite cafe.
-The Bangkok CityCity Gallery opened its doors with a very successful exhibition from Thai cartoonist Wisut Ponnimut and recently hosted graffiti artist Alex Face’s exhibition, which included his famous three-eyed boy in a rabbit costume.
+Bangkok CityCity Gallery in the Sathorn district is one of the only custom-designed galleries in the city.
+The modern, minimalist structure stands strong within its surroundings, and the galleries inside host the works of local emerging artists.
+The gallery has regular events and an on-site café.
+The Bangkok CityCity Gallery opened its doors with a very successful exhibition from Thai cartoonist Wisut Ponnimit, and in the past has also hosted graffiti artist Alex Face’s exhibition, which included his famous three-eyed boy in a rabbit costume.

-The Bangkok University Art Gallery is a private gallery that exhibits the work of young and emerging artists alongside seasoned Thai art practitioners and designers.
-The gallery is located close to Bangkok’s Klong Toei Port and hosts between six and eight different multidisciplinary exhibitions per year.
-Bangkok University Gallery also carries out other art projects at different locations across the city.
+The Bangkok University Art Gallery is a private gallery that exhibits the work of young and emerging artists alongside seasoned Thai creatives and designers.
+The gallery is located close to Bangkok’s Khlong Toei Port and hosts between six and eight different multidisciplinary exhibitions each year.
+Bangkok University Gallery also organises art projects at other locations across the city.

-Owned by American H Ernest Lee, the H Gallery specialises in contemporary art forms, including painting, photography and textiles.
-Established in 2002 the gallery focuses on emerging Thai and Asian artists and also hosts famous international artists.
-All the exhibitions are curated by Irish-born Brian Curtin.
-Curtin, an art writer, lecturer and freelance curator, has been published extensively on contemporary art in magazines such as Frieze and Art Asia Pacific.
-H Gallery is set in a 125-year-old colonial style mansion and houses two separate exhibition spaces.
+Owned by H Ernest Lee from the USA, the H Gallery specialises in contemporary art forms, including painting, photography and textiles.
+Established in 2002, the gallery focusses on emerging Thai and Asian artists and also hosts famous international artists.
+All the exhibitions are curated by Irish-born art writer, lecturer and freelance curator Brian Curtin, who has been published extensively on contemporary art in magazines such as Frieze and Art Asia Pacific.
+H Gallery is set in a 125-year-old colonial-style mansion and houses two separate exhibition spaces.

-The Thailand Creative & Design Centre (TCDC) acts as a premier learning resource centre for design and creativity.
+The Thailand Creative and Design Centre (TCDC) acts as a learning centre for design and creativity.
 It provides support for Thai designers and entrepreneurs to compete internationally.
-First opening in 2005, TCDC operates under the support of the Office of Knowledge Management and Development (OKMD) within the Office of the Prime Minister.
+First opened in 2005, TCDC operates under the support of the Office of Knowledge Management and Development (OKMD) within the Office of the Prime Minister.
 Its sole aim is to promote creative thinking in Thai society and encourage Thai people to recognise the value of art and design.
-The centre runs a programme of exhibitions, lectures, and workshops and provides research facilities.
+The centre runs a programme of exhibitions, lectures and workshops and also provides research facilities.